+

 [xiv] Felix Just, Chart of the Hebrew and Christian Bibles, Loyola Marymount University.

-Site Gate Reopening Front Page Main Table of Contents Criticism The Divine Masora OT Treasuries Exegetical Technicalities Sign Guest Book
+Site Gate Main Table of Contents Supreme Authority Criticism The Divine Masora OT Treasuries Exegetical Technicalities Sign Guest Book

-The site & all contents within are founded, authored and programmed
+The site & all contents within r founded, authored & programmed

 FB-like counter started around 2013 and got jeopardized for few years due to a technical fb problem,